Supplies: 2 empty water bottles, 4 buckets 🪣

 How to Play: For this Water Olympics game, each team nominates one representative to participate in a pool noodle joust against the other team.
 The two chosen players face off with pool noodles.
 First player to land 3 light taps (“jousts”) on their opponent wins the round.

 How to Win: 🏅 Team with the winning jouster earns the points!
-Add them to the Scorecard.
+Add them to your Water Olympics Scorecard.

 12. Frozen T-shirt Race